bauripalash/article-archive/tech/2018-08-07-Start-Photography-With-Android.md

 ## Editor :

-If you want to step in professional photography , you will need some photo editing apps.
-You're not limited to below mentioned options, you should try more photo editor and choose which one you like most
+If you want to step in professional photography, you will need some photo editing apps.
+You're not limited to below-mentioned options.
+You should try more photo editor and choose which one you like most

 ### Snapseed

-Currently Developed by  Google (Google bought it few years ago) , it's my strong recommendation if you're starting photography, it has plenty of cool tools.
+Currently Developed by  Google (Google bought it few years ago), it's my strong recommendation if you're starting photography, it has plenty of cool tools.
 Image can be tuned using a variety of sliders and one-touch enhance tools.
 There are also some filters as well.

 ![Snapseed](https://lh3.googleusercontent.com/ISM98BHSQ83ovVJRtZJZyRZoWRKV_kxiAtc-OV5MAgxnSNlV5CkRFVXQvctnRyvTjPk=w774-h440-rw)